 • Resale/remarketing of vehicles.
 The ability to find a ready market and the best possible prices for used vehicles can have a huge impact on TCO.

 • Administrative Costs.
 Owning a fleet brings with it perhaps a disproportionate amount of administrative costs that include licensing, DOT tracking and compliance, tax reporting and permitting, to name just a few.

 Strategic reasons to lease

-Full Service Leasing (FSL) is often the best option for companies that view transportation as an enabling business function, rather than a core function.
-For example, many foodservice distributors rely on FSL companies to provide the necessary equipment and service infrastructure to enable them to better serve their customers, which may include restaurant chains, convenience stories, and public institutions.
-These businesses demand flawless customer delivery and a modern, efficient trucking fleet makes that possible.
+Full Service Leasing (FSL) is often the best option for companies which view transportation as an enabling business function, rather than a core function.
+The leasing arrangement allows a company to focus on the core functions of its business rather than focusing its energies on operating what is in effect a trucking company.
+Many foodservice distributors, as an example, rely upon FSL companies to provide the necessary equipment and service infrastructure to enable them to better serve their customers, which may include restaurant chains, convenience stories, and public institutions.
+These businesses always demand flawless customer delivery; this is often the discernible differentiation among competitors.
+A modern, efficient trucking fleet is a key component in making that possible.

 • Capitalizing on the latest technology.
 One reason FSL companies can offer an efficient fleet is because they regularly update the types, ages and specs of the vehicles.
 Leasing companies try to balance out the vehicle mix so that they have a proportionate number of new and late model used vehicles, which can provide flexibility to a lessee.
 A customer might want to try out leasing for a short term and in that case, it might make more financial sense to choose a late model used vehicle before committing to a long-term lease arrangement.